 CANFAR also developed two community partnerships, with Asian Community AIDS Services (ACAS) in Toronto, ON and YouthCo in Vancouver, BC.
-CANFAR will be supporting ACAS in the development of sexual health resources for Asian newcomer women and trans women, and supporting YouthCo in their Yúusnewas Program and Peer Education Program, which focus on community-based HIV education workshops for Indigenous urban youth, and youth who are out of school, street-involved, affected by addictions, and youth in custody or in foster care in Vancouver.
+CANFAR will support ACAS in the development of sexual health resources for Asian newcomer women and trans women.
+CANFAR will also support YouthCo in their Yúusnewas Program and Peer Education Program, which focus on community-based HIV education workshops for Indigenous urban youth, and youth who are out of school, street-involved, affected by addictions, and youth in custody or in foster care in Vancouver.

 Em Osborne, CANFAR’s Youth Programs Assistant, attended the Guelph Sexuality Conference in June, where CANFAR was an exhibitor, and connected with over 100 researchers, service providers, health educators, practitioners, physicians, and activists to promote our classroom resources.

 Kendra St. Cyr, CANFAR’s One and All Intern, has been connecting with young artists to develop a six-part poster series to be used in our awareness program.

 Cameron Dunkin, CANFAR Manager of Research and Program Integration, along with Vhil Castillejos, Awareness Program Assistant, have continued consulting with community partners, researchers and developers to create digital resources for “young guys who like guys” under our Youth Awareness Program, BOOM.

 Finally, the CANFAR National Youth Art Competition closed earlier this spring.
 Our jury of international artists have selected six young Canadian artists to have their artwork featured on health resources for Canadian youth in their own province or territory.
 Winners are represented in Alberta, Saskatchewan, Ontario, New Brunswick, Nova Scotia, and Northwest Territories.